ChristosKaimakamis/Customer-churn-prediction/README.md

 | 18 | total_intl_charge | numerical | Total charge of international calls. |
 | 19 | number_customer_service_calls | numerical | Number of calls to customer service. |
 | 20 | churn | boolean | Customer churn - target variable. |

+## 3. Exploratory Data Analysis
+The most significant part of our research is the EDA sector.
+Here you can see the graphs we generated.

+### Cheching for imbalance
+Estimate the churn percentage: